chansen63807/chansen63807/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Charity Hansen
 ======================================================================================================================================

-Data Migration Engineer
+Data Migration
 ------------

-I'm an ETL engineer with a passion for learning, specializing in data integrations and system migrations.
-With experience managing large-scale data processes, I focus on optimizing data flow and ensuring seamless interoperability across platforms.
-Currently, I'm expanding my expertise in data engineering and cloud technologies, eager to contribute to innovative solutions in the tech industry.
+I’m a data integration and migration professional with a strong background in managing large-scale data processes across various industries, including membership management software and healthcare.
+I specialize in designing and implementing reliable data workflows to ensure smooth data movement and high data quality.

+I’m passionate about continuously learning new technologies and improving scalable solutions, currently focusing on cloud data warehousing with Snowflake and backend development skills like JavaScript for data processing tasks.

 * 🌍  I'm based in Durham, NC, USA
 * ✉️  You can contact me at [chansen63807@gmail.com](mailto:chansen63807@gmail.com)
-* 🧠  I'm learning Snowflake architecture and best practices to better leverage cloud data warehouses in ETL processes.
+* 🧠  Currently expanding expertise in cloud data platforms
-* 🤝  I'm open to collaborating on projects
+* 🤝   Open to collaborating on data integration, migration, and engineering projects

 ### Skills